SofaPirate/Plaquette/docs/regularizing.rst

      analogWrite(ledPin, value / 4);
    }

-As explained in :doc:`why_plaquette` section, this simple code is made complicated by the fact that the programmer needs to remember low-level information concerning the ranges of raw number values (1023, 255, ...)
-Furthermore, this code fails to adapt to changing conditions such as the range of the ambient light.
+As explained in :doc:`why_plaquette` section, this code forces the programmer needs to remember low-level information concerning the ranges of raw number values (1023, 255, ...)
+Furthermore, it fails to adapt to changing conditions such as the range of the ambient light, which might evolve over the course of the day.

 Let's see how Plaquette can help us to create more expressive code by using inputs and outputs signals rather than meaningless raw numbers.

 To begin, we will re-implement the example above using Plaquette units.

 First, let's define our input photocell on pin ``A0`` using an :doc:`AnalogIn` unit: